saeedhamdollahi/FoodRecNet/README.md

 1) Please cite the following paper:

-Saeed Hamdollahi Oskouei and Mahdi Hashemzadeh, "CPFRecNet: a Comprehensively Personalized Food Recommender system based on deep neural Networks," Journal of Computational Science, 2021, (Under review).
+Saeed Hamdollahi Oskouei and Mahdi Hashemzadeh, "CPFRecNet: a Comprehensively Personalized Food Recommender system based on deep neural Networks," Innovative Food Science and Emerging Technologies, 2021, (Under review).

 *The use of code and dataset is not possible until this article is published.